 One of the most costly threats to your hardwood floors is water damage.
-Water damage can occur from spills, leaks and humidity and moisture in the air.
-Of course the best way to save your hardwood floors from water damage is to employ preventive measures.
+Water damage can occur from spills, leaks, and humidity and moisture in the air.
+Of course, the best way to save your hardwood floors from water damage is to employ preventive measures.

-Try to avoid water and other liquid spills; if they occur, clean them immediately using absorbent cloth or paper towels.
-Maintaining air humidity in the recommended range for your particular hardwood floor is also necessary to prevent warping and other moisture related damage.
+Try to avoid water and other liquid spills; if they occur, clean them immediately using an absorbent cloth or paper towels.
+Maintaining air humidity in the recommended range for your particular hardwood floor is also necessary to prevent warping and other moisture-related damage.
 Some simple ways to prevent water damage include employing the use of rugs in areas, such as entryways, that are more likely to be exposed to moisture.
 Always be sure to speak with the manufacturer of your wood floors for tips and recommendations specific to your chosen floor.

 Taking preventive measures will go a long way toward preserving the beauty of your hardwood floors over time.
 However, no matter how careful you may be, water damage can still occur.
 If you discover water or moisture damage on your hardwood floors, it is most important that you act quickly to remove or eliminate the source of moisture.
 Depending on the kind of damage and the kind of hardwood floors you have, steps to repair it may vary.

 The important things to remember with any water damage are 1) eliminate the source of moisture and 2) wait until the wood has properly dried and relaxed prior to making any drastic decisions regarding repair.
-If water-damage related repairs are undertaken prior to the floor properly drying, permanent damage can be done to the floor.
+If water-damage-related repairs are undertaken prior to the floor properly drying, permanent damage can be done to the floor.
 Feel free to contact us regarding your specific issue and we’ll be happy to help you determine the next steps.